Daniel Tambourine – Owner

 Every good team needs support and this fabulous trio is ours.
 They cheerfully answer the phones, set appointments, answer client questions, handle guest reservations and satisfy all needs.
 Give us a call and see for yourself!

 Maryanne Dell, CPDT-KA

-Maryanne teaches our agility and therapy dog classes as well as our obedience classes.
+Maryanne teaches our agility and therapy dog classes.
 She completed an apprenticeship under Dan Tambourine in 1999.
 Maryanne is also heavily involved in rescue work, working with the non-profit Shamrock Foundation, and has been instrumental in not only saving the lives of many dogs lost in the shelter system, but also arranging medical treatment for some of the worst cases.

 Diana is a part-time trainer in our Bed, Breakfast, and Training program.
 She has been breeding and showing Boxers for over 14 years under the kennel name “Mircoa.”
 She has competed and titled dogs in AKC Conformation, Obedience, and Agility.
 She has worked as a professional dog trainer since 1990 teaching group classes and conducting private obedience sessions.
 Prior to training dogs, she participated in equine events for almost 30 years in Hunter/Jumpers, Cross-Country, Halter, and Dressage.
 She was a certified CGC Evaluator and has done advanced training of pet therapy dogs.
 Diana has also worked very successfully with dogs that have special needs (deaf dogs).
 Using positive-based training methods, she works with dogs in all facets of our training program.

 Anna Marie Collins – CPDT-KA